mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 The primary ingredient in a comprehension is the generator.
 The only other place you will see this "left arrow" syntax (`lhs <- rhs`) is in the `with` special form.

-The right hand side is the enumerable you want to loop over and the left hand side is the intermediate pattern you want to match on each iteration.
+The right hand side is the enumerable you want to loop over and the left hand side is the intermediate pattern you want to match on during each iteration.
 This is a normal pattern, so you can pattern match like you would anywhere else.

 ```elixir
 friends = [